samaaron/tau5/BUILD-LINUX.md

 3. CMake (3.30+)
 4. Elixir(1.17+)

+To install dependencies:
+- For full GUI build: `./bin/linux/install-gui-deps.sh`
+- For headless/node only: `./bin/linux/install-node-deps.sh`

-To install the dependencies run the script `./bin/linux/install-deps.sh` which covers Debian, Redhat, Arch and OpenSuse based distributions.
+Both scripts cover Debian, Redhat, Arch and OpenSuse based distributions.

 **Note, that you'll need to use `sudo` so like all other scripts that requre `sudo` that you didn't write yourself - definitely look through the file first to make sure you're happy.**